Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is the best way to file crypto taxes?

-First, you'll want to learn how to report your crypto taxes.
+First, you'll want to learn about how to report your crypto taxes in Canada.

 Once you've done so, you may want to use crypto tax software to help you produce your tax reports, especially if you have over 100 transactions.